DataFire/OneDB/web/docs/markdown/Authorization.md

 ### Saving and Restoring Sessions

-You can use `localStorage` or cookies to save your user's session and restore it when the log back in:
+You can use `localStorage` or cookies to save your user's session and restore it when they log back in:

 ```js
 var SESSION_KEY = 'session';